gracetian6/quant/pred-model.md

 ## AUC and ROC
 ROC curves make it easy to identify the best threshold for making a decision (i.e. whether threshold for obesity should prob of 0.9 or 0.5).
+Plots false positive rate on x axis and true positive rate on y axis.
 The AUC (area under curve) can help you determine which categorization method is better.
 (Larger AUC is better).
+Con: Can't interpret predictions as probabilities because AUC is determined by rankings, so can't explain uncertainty of model.

 ### Sources
 - Classification & Regression: https://machinelearningmastery.com/classification-versus-regression-in-machine-learning/
 - Cross Validation: https://www.youtube.com/watch?v=fSytzGwwBVw by StatQuest with Josh Starner